1. KnowledgeBank

 Record-keeping for staff costs

-There is no specific record-keeping requirement for R&D tax-relief claims.
-However, as with other entries on the Corporate Tax return, the general requirement to keep sufficient records to support the entries still applies.
-On a practical level, this means that HMRC generally accept that first-time claimants may not have detailed contemporaneous records.
+On a practical level, this means that HMRC generally accepts that first-time claimants may not have detailed contemporaneous records.
 In this case, you should take a pragmatic approach to apportioning your employees’ time.
 But bear in mind that your staff allocations need to be based on prudent judgements and be supported by some evidence.

 On a year-on-year basis, HMRC expects you to proactively review, identify, and implement processes which produce records to support your staff apportionments.
 Where possible, these records should be produced contemporaneously.